clxjaguar/minitel5/README.md

 ![Using a EEPROM programmer to dump MN8](doc/dump_solution1.jpg)

-(on this picture, a TL866II PLus, with the MN8 EPROM containing the font)
+(on this picture, a TL866II PLus, with the `MN8` EPROM containing the font)

 ### Longer solution: connect a microcontroller to every address and data line, and to a computer

 ![Using a MCU to dump MN3](doc/dump_solution2.jpg)

-(because I didn't had the EEPROM programmer when i dumped MN3 EPROM)
+(because I didn't had the EEPROM programmer when I dumped `MN3` EPROM)